 I sealed the paint with Valpar’s Interior/Exterior Clear Satin Spray Paint.
 This gives a satin shine and helps lock in your color.
 It also helps to protect it from the elements.

-I allowed this to dry about two hours.
+I allowed this to dry for about two hours.

 STEP FOUR: ADD YOUR PLANTER